Philip J. Fry: Personality and abilities

 Fry is characterized as lazy, gullible, and none-too-bright, but also innocent, playful and kind-hearted.
-Fry regards Bender as his closest friend despite the latter's mean-spirited, selfish nature and constant abuse.
-He also has strong feelings for Leela, although he lacks the charisma required for properly articulating his emotions.
+Fry regards the robot Bender as his closest friend, despite the latter's mean-spirited, selfish nature and constant abuse.
+He also has strong feelings for Leela, has difficulty properly articulating his emotions to her.
 Throughout the early seasons of the show, Leela is shown to have feelings for Fry that she is reluctant to act on due to his immaturity.
 It isn't until the movie Into the Wild Green Yonder that she admits to loving him back.
 At the end of that film, they are seen sharing a kiss as they enter a wormhole, and subsequently begin dating.

-Despite his below-average intelligence, Fry has a soft and tender heart, frequently going the extra mile to help his friends, even if he is oblivious to their problems; he is the only other staff member aside from Professor Farnsworth who genuinely enjoys the company of the ship's doctor, Zoidberg.
+Despite his below-average intelligence, Fry has a soft and tender heart, frequently going the extra mile to help his friends, even if he is oblivious to their problems.
 Fry has a strong sense of justice and is far from afraid of standing up for himself and his friends and family.
 He has shown remarkable skill playing video games, (even mastering the 31st-century's version on the Internet), and in "Bender Should Not Be Allowed on TV" is seen successfully playing a game despite not looking at the screen.
 This skill carries over to using Planet Express Ship's laser gun.

 Owing to these elements of his personality, Fry also exhibits remarkable bravery and self-sacrifice on occasion and has even displayed flashes of intuition.
 He has even proved to be a competent fighter in "Law and Oracle" and "Fun on a Bun", the latter episode showing that Fry is skilled enough to hold his own against Leela in direct physical combat.
 He has also survived a heart attack intentionally caused by Bender.